 Parents are required to notify the school when their child is absent.
 If a student is absent and a phone call has not been received by 8:45 am, school officials will contact the parents.
-In cases where a student knows ahead of time that he/she will be absent, it is mandatory the parents send a note or make a phone call explaining the reason for the absence so that assignments may be completed before the absence.
-The note must be signed by the person making the request.
-Whenever it is necessary to take a child from school, a parent or guardian must make such a request to the teacher.
+In cases where a student knows ahead of time that he/she will be absent, it is mandatory that the parents communicate the reason for the absence so that assignments may be completed before the absence.
+Whenever it is necessary to take a child from school, a parent or guardian must make such a request to the office.